 The following pages include mechanical, packaging, and orderable information.
-This information is the most current data available for the designated devices.
-This data is subject to change without notice and revision of this document.
-For browser-based versions of this data sheet, refer to the left-hand navigation.
+This information is the most-current data available for the designated device.
+This data is subject to change without notice and without revision of this document.
+For browser-based versions of this data sheet, see the left-hand navigation pane.